llm-workflow-engine/llm-workflow-engine/README.md

 #### **:fire_engine:Breaking Changes:fire_engine:**

  - The return values for the public methods of the `ChatGPT`/`AsyncChatGPT` classes have changed, they are now tuple with the following values:
-   - success: Boolean, True if the operation succeeded, False if the operation failed.
+   - `success`: Boolean, True if the operation succeeded, False if the operation failed.
-   - data: Object, the data the command generated.
+   - `data`: Object, the data the command generated.
-   - message: Human-readable message about the outcome of the operation.
+   - `message`: Human-readable message about the outcome of the operation.

  - Introduced the concept of multiple 'backends' -- see below for the currently supported ones
  - Added the 'chatgpt-api' backend, communicates via the official OpenAI REST endpoint for ChatGPT